Mallorca: challenging driving

 Firstly, many prefer to be a passenger of a professional driver.
-The most popular option here is buses, such as the ROIG bus rental Mallorca.
+The most popular option here is buses.
 Whilst buses are far from the easiest vehicle for when driving on dangerous, curved and narrow roads, the main point here is that the drivers will know which one’s are preferable, and calculate a route accordingly.

 Additionally, many will also be accommodating enough to have customised journeys, meaning you can see all the sites you want to, yet without the worry of getting around.
 It’s much more comforting to view a mountainous drop in a large vehicle with an experienced driver compared to driving yourself.